 Phone Notification Troubleshooting

-Depending on the country where you are located and which cellular provider you use, a variety of issues may affect your ability to receive PagerDuty phone notifications.
+Depending on the country where you are located and which cellular provider you use, a variety of issues may affect your ability to receive and respond to PagerDuty phone notifications.
 For these reasons, PagerDuty does not have full control over the deliverability of phone notifications.

 Duplicate Phone Notifications

 PagerDuty relies on third-party vendors to deliver phone notifications.
-These vendors, in turn, rely on several phone partners and carriers to deliver phone to end users.
-PagerDuty relies on a delivery receipt from carriers and providers to determine if an phone notification was delivered.
-In cases where we do not receive a delivery receipt, PagerDuty takes a more cautious approach, and sends the notification again.
-If the first notification was actually successful, this will result in a duplicate notification.
+These vendors, in turn, rely on several phone partners and carriers to deliver phone calls to end users.
+PagerDuty relies on a delivery receipt from carriers and providers to determine if a phone notification was delivered.
+In cases where a delivery receipt is not received, PagerDuty takes a cautious approach and sends the notification again.
+If the first notification was successful, this will result in a duplicate notification.

-- Incorrect or Inactive Number: Navigate to your user profile, and double-check your phone number for errors or missing digits.
+- Incorrect or Inactive Number: Navigate to your user profile and confirm your phone number for errors or missing digits.
 Inactive and invalid numbers will result in delivery failure.

-- Blocked Number: Check you mobile device, to confirm if there are any settings enabled to block calls from unknown numbers.
+- Blocked Number: Check your mobile device to confirm if any settings are enabled to block calls from unknown numbers.

 - Third-Party Apps: Issues may occur when delivering phone notifications to virtual numbers from third-party messaging apps.
-In the event of an application outage or service degradation, users may not be able to receive the calls to their virtual number.
+In the event of an application outage or service degradation, you may not be able to receive calls to your virtual number.
 We recommend sending phone notifications to your primary mobile device instead.

 - Roaming: Prior to traveling, check with your mobile service provider to confirm if there are any additional requirements or restrictions when traveling.